clap-demo/refarch-001/docs/decisions/records/ADR-001-use-markdown-any-decision-records.md

 id: 1
 title: Use Markdown Any Decision Records
 ---
-# ADR-001 - Use Markdown Any Decision Records

 ## Context and problem statement

 We want to record any decisions made in this project independent whether decisions concern the architecture ("architectural decision record"), the code, or other fields.